-- Any school sponsored and issued or Zoghby's MCS sweater, jacket or sweatshirt approved by MCS administration. - 2.
-Solid navy jackets or sweaters may be worn with a small logo that does not support any other school or organization.
-Logo should be similar in size as MCS logo on school shirts. - 3.
+- 1. Any school sponsored and issued or Zoghby's MCS sweater, jacket or sweatshirt approved by MCS administration. - 2.
+Solid navy, black, white, or gray jackets or sweaters may be worn with a small logo that does not support any other school or organization.
+Logo should be similar in size as the MCS logo on school shirts. - 3.
 Plain white T-shirts and/or white turtlenecks may be worn under the uniform shirt.
 (No colored or printed T-shirts.
 No long sleeve shirts under short-sleeve shirts).

-III.
+IV.
 PE UNIFORMS